winitzki/scall/tutorial/programming_dhall.md

 ### Function types

-With several other typeclasses we have seen in previous chapters, the `Arrow` constructor (`Arrow F G a = F a → G a`) gives another typeclass instance.
+With several other typeclasses we have seen in previous chapters, the `Arrow` constructor (`Arrow F M a = F a → M a`) gives another typeclass instance.
-However, it is not true that `Arrow F G` is a monad whenever `F` and `G` are monads.
+However, it is not true that `Arrow F M` is a monad whenever `F` and `M` are monads.
-The main reason is that monads must be covariant functors, while `F a → G a` can be covariant only if `F` is contravariant.
+The main reason is that monads must be covariant functors, while `F a → M a` can be covariant only if `F` is contravariant.

-Nevertheless, there exists a construction that produces lawful monads of type `F a → G a`.
+Nevertheless, there exists a construction that produces lawful monads of type `F a → M a`.
-The conditions for this construction to work are that `G` should be a monad and `F` should be a contrafunctor adapted to the monad `G` in a special way.
+The conditions for this construction to work are that `M` should be a monad and `F` should be a contrafunctor "compatible" with the monad `M` in a certain way.

+Before looking at this general construction, let us consider  a special case  where `M = Id`.
+It turns out that `Arrow F Id` is a lawful monad for _any_ contrafunctor `F`.
-Those contrafunctors are called "M-filterable" in "The Science of Functional Programming".
+(This is proved in "The Science of Functional Programming".)

-Before introducing M-filterable contrafunctors, we show a simpler combinator for a function-type monad.
-That combinator produces a monad of type `Arrow F Id`, where `F` is an arbitrary contrafunctor.
+Let us write the code for the combinator that produces a monad of type `Arrow F Id`.
-The resulting monad type expression looks like `H a = F a → a`.
+The resulting monad's type expression looks like `H a = F a → a`.

 A simple example of this kind of monad is `S a = (a → Bool) → a`.
 The monad `S` is known as the "selector monad" and has some applications in dynamic programming and search problems.

-The following combinator produces a function type monad `F a → a` from any contrafunctor `F`:
+The combinator that produces a function type monad `F a → a` from any contrafunctor `F` is implemented like this:
 ```dhall
 let monadIdFilterable : ∀(F : Type → Type) → Contrafunctor F → Monad (Arrow F Id)
   = λ(F : Type → Type) → λ(contrafunctorF : Contrafunctor F) →